nordic-institute/REST-adapter-service/documentation/Encryption.md

 privateKeyFilePassword=providerks
 # Alias of the private key
 privateKeyAlias=providerpri
 # Password of the private key
+# N.B. if storetype is PKCS12, key password must be the same as the keystore password
 privateKeyPassword=provider
 ```